bquast/decompr/README.md

 library(decompr)
 ```

-For general information on using the package, please refer to the help files    .
+For general information on using the package, please refer to the help files.

 ```r
 help("decompr")